Mithridatic Wars: Pompey's campaigns

 Marble head depicting Pompey.
 Pompey's campaigns finished the war on Mithridates, forcing his flight from Pontus and death in Crimea.

 Unrest in Lucullus' troops continued to mount: the troops raised for the First Mithridatic War under Flaccus, and later Fimbria, had been in arms at this point for eighteen years and were clamouring for discharge.
 While unrest had quieted during his rush west to aid his legate before Zela, he was unable to arrive in time before the defeat.
 By the spring of 67, with his troops refusing to march east towards Tigranes, he was forced to withdraw into Cappadocia.
 There, he found that he had been replaced in command of Bithynia and Pontus by the consul Manius Acilius Glabrio in consequence of the lex Gabinia passed early that year.
 Taking advantage of Roman distraction, Mithridates recovered almost all of the Pontic kingdom and Tigranes booted out Ariobarzanes to occupy Cappadocia.

-Mithridates' victory at Zela proved an opportunity for the general Pompey, at the time waging war on the pirates in the eastern Mediterranean, to secure take the Pontic command for himself.
+Mithridates' victory at Zela proved an opportunity for the general Pompey, at the time waging war on the pirates in the eastern Mediterranean, to secure the Pontic command for himself.
 One of his allies in the tribunate, Gaius Manilius, proposed a law early in 66 BC to transfer the command from Glabrio (who, having just arrived to Bithynia, had not yet relieved Lucullus of his command in Galatia) to Pompey.
 The lex Manilia passed, with the support many influential former consuls and senatorial luminaries, especially in light of the rapid successes Pompey had achieved against the pirates just that year.
 Also given the province of Cilicia, Pompey succeeded both Glabrio and Lucullus in command.
 In all, he was able to mobilise some 45,000 men: some from Lucullus' battered forces, some from fresh troops taken to Cilicia by his predecessor, and some from his campaign to suppress the Mediterranean pirates.
 Against him under Mithridates were some 33,000 men in Lesser Armenia, who in a series of poorly documented battles, were quickly defeated.
 With the military situation unfavourable, Tigranes concluded an alliance with Rome under duress and betrayed Mithridates; Mithridates, barred from Armenia, fled north into the Caucasus before finding refuge with his son in Crimea.
 He died by suicide shortly thereafter when his son Pharnaces staged a coup.